 When we have a very shy Ball Python, what we are in fact dealing with is a neophobic animal, meaning one that is fearful of the unknown (neo = new; phobic = afraid of).
 This is a character trait that helps wild animals avoid predation by making them hide and retreat more often.

-Classic symptoms of a very shy animal are balling up when handled or constantly trying to wriggle free and hide when out of the enclosure.
+Classic symptoms of a very shy animal are curling into a tight ball when handled or constantly trying to wriggle free and hide when out of the enclosure.

-I tried for over a year to tame Mr Bongo, shown above, with gentle handling and it didn’t work.
-These days I only handle him for a health check or cleaning.
-At this point it’s safe to say that his personality is unlikely to change.
-Fortunately, he is fairly active at night and seems to be keeping himself fit and healthy.
+I tried for over a year to tame the Bongo Pastel, shown above, with gentle handling and it didn’t work.
+These days I only handle her for a health check or cleaning.
+At this point it’s safe to say that her personality is unlikely to change – she will never enjoy any kind of social interaction with me.
+Fortunately, she is fairly active at night and seems to be keeping fit and healthy.